nf-core/website/markdown/events/2022/hackathon-october-2022.md

 - Monday evening: Beers and pizza (non-alcoholic options available) at the Seqera Office!
 - Tuesday evening: Dinner!
 - The traditional sock hunting in Gathertown will also be held in person!
 Take pictures of as many socks as you can find.
-- Finally, on Wednesday, we will be running a short quiz!
+- Finally, on Wednesday, we will be running a short quiz at 10am with Kahoot!

 ### Online